Elwyn Wilfred Stebbins b. 15 Sep 1870 — married [Emma] Marion Long who was born 31 Dec 1881

 Marion was a graduate of University of California Berkely with a M.A. [in drama and an M.A?] in English.
 She became chairman of the Drama Department [some say Speech and Dramatic Arts] at Mills College in Oakland where she remained until her retirement, although with some years out for study in New York, travel, acting assignments, and administrative positions at Mills College.
 A 1920 edition of, “The Argonaut” lists Mrs. Elwyn Stebbins of the English Department as the Director of two productions, “The Turtle Dove” and “Prunella”

 Emma is also listed as an officer of the The College Women’s Sufferage Club in the book, “Western Women, Volume 1?
 July 11, 1907.
-Interesting since her aunt Londa Stebbins was also [a director] campaigning at the same time in the same general region.
+It may be no coincidence since her sister-in-law Londa Stebbins was also [a director] campaigning at the same time in the same general region.